Denmark Gambling Regulation

 Licensing Procedure

-Gambling operators on the Danish market can apply for several types of licenses, depending on the services they seek to offer.
-Those looking to penetrate the landbased market can apply either for a casino license or a limited permit that would allow them to operate gaming machines only.
+Gambling operators in Denmark can apply for several types of licenses, depending on which services they wish to offer.
+Those seeking to enter the land-based market may apply for a full casino license or for a limited permit that allows them to operate gaming machines only.

 Landbased Licensing Requirements